jts272/pp2-license-to-quiz/docs/README.md

 ## Development & Testing

-This app was developed as my first foray into programming languages; namley with JavaScript.
+This app was developed as my first foray into programming languages; namely with JavaScript.
 Multiple guides were consulted to make this app possible.
 Here are three that I used at certain points:

 [Guide 1](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) - Very slick and in keeping with the project needs.
 However, as I progressed, I found the code and syntax hard to follow.
 I did not feel this was helping me to progress my thinking.